 Road Bike Size Chart

-This size chart is also applicable to cyclocross and gravel bikes.
+The following road bike size chart also applies to cyclocross and gravel bikes.

 Method #3: Calculating the Bike Size

-As we know from Method #2, the bike size is measured based on the length of the seat tube.
-To successfully use this method, you will also need to know the length of your inseam (learn how to measure it).
+As we know from Method #2, bike size is determined by the length of the seat tube.
+To effectively use this method, you will need to know the length of your inseam (learn how to measure it correctly).

-To calculate the size of your next bike, use the following formulas depending on the type of bike you want.
+To calculate the size of your next bike, use the following formulas depending on the type of bike you want to buy.

 - Inseam Length (cm) × 0.685 = Hybrid Bike Size (cm)

 - Inseam Length (cm) × 0.225 = MTB Bike Size (inches)